Robin Hood (1990 TV series)

 Robin Hood (ロビンフッドの大冒険, Robin Fuddo no Daibōken, lit.
 "Robin Hood's Great Adventure") is a Japanese-Italian anime series produced by Tatsunoko Production, Mondo TV and NHK.
 In "Robin Hood's Great Adventure", Robin and his allies are mostly pre-teens.

-The series is based on Alexandre Dumas's novel "The Adventures of Robin Hood."
+The series is based on Alexandre Dumas' translations of Pierce Egan the Younger's Robin Hood and Little John (1838).

 Plot

 Robin's palace is burned to ashes by the order of Alwyn, the Baron of Nottingham.
 Robin and his cousins Will, Winifred and Jenny flee into the Sherwood Forest, hoping to escape persecution.
 At the Sherwood Forest, they meet and befriend other bandits led by Little John, who dubs himself Big John early in the series.
 Together, Robin and the bandits must stop Baron Alwyn's persecutions and greed, as well as to prevent the greedy and fat Bishop Hartford from adopting (marrying, in the Japanese version) Marian Lancaster and obtaining her family's wealth.